utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 <img alt="Viewing metrics for a request" src="https://assets.postman.com/postman-docs/v10/performance-test-request-v10-xx.jpg" width="502px"/>

-To view details for a section of the graph, select a handle on the bottom of the graph.
+To view details for a section of the graph, select a point on the graph.
 The table below the graph shows response time and error metrics for each request during the selected time period.
-To change the graph back to the default time period, select **Reset**.
+To change the graph back to the default time period, select **Clear Filter**.

 <img alt="Viewing a time period" src="https://assets.postman.com/postman-docs/v10/performance-test-zoom-v10-yy.jpg" width="526px"/>